 Your iPhone can be unlocked with either a passcode or the Touch ID.
-The Touch ID feature allows you to save several of your fingerprints to your iPhone, then those fingerprints can be used with Apple Pay, to make purchases in the App Store, or to unlock your device.
+The Touch ID feature allows you to save several of your fingerprints to your iPhone, and then those fingerprints can be used with Apple Pay to make purchases in the App Store or to unlock your device.

 Step 1: Open the Settings menu.

 Step 2: Scroll down and select the Touch ID & Passcode option.

 Step 4: Touch the button to the right of iPhone Unlock to turn it off.

 Now that you know how to stop unlocking your iPhone 7 with Touch ID, you can prevent a lot of the accidental unlocks that occur due to how you are holding the device.